dzharii/awesome-elasticsearch/README.md

 * [Kibana](https://www.elastic.co/products/kibana) is a data analysis tool that helps to visualize your data; [Kibana Manual docs](https://www.elastic.co/guide/en/kibana/current/discover.html)
 * [beats](https://www.elastic.co/products/beats) is the platform for building lightweight, open source data shippers for many types of data you want to enrich with Logstash, search and analyze in Elasticsearch, and visualize in Kibana.

+## Books
+* [Relevant Search: with applications for Solr and Elasticsearch](https://www.manning.com/books/relevant-search) - demystifies relevance work.
+Using Elasticsearch, it teaches you how to return engaging search results to your users, helping you understand and leverage the internals of Lucene-based search engines.
+* [Elasticsearch in Action](https://www.manning.com/books/elasticsearch-in-action) - teaches you how to build scalable search applications using Elasticsearch

 ## Open-source and free products, based on Elasticsearch
 * [Yelp/elastalert](https://github.com/yelp/elastalert) is a modular flexible rules based alerting system written in Python
 * [exceptionless/Exceptionless](https://github.com/exceptionless/Exceptionless) is an error (exceptions) collecting and reporting server with client bindings for a various programming languages